kodermax/igniteui-angular/src/progressbar/README.md

-# igx-linear-bar and igx-circular-bar
+# Progress Bar

-Both `linear` and `circular` bar components provides the ability to display a progress bar and its state changes.
+Both linear `igx-linear-bar` and circular `igx-circular-bar` components provides the ability to display a progress bar and its state changes.

 Displayed number value property determines the load state.

 # Usage